 Empire Service, Maple Leaf, Ethan Allen, and Adirondack will utilize a fleet of fifteen (with an option for two more sets) hybrid battery trainsets for used on New York State’s Empire Corridor services connecting New York City with Upstate NY, Vermont, and Canada.
 These trainsets will like the NEC trainsets have a Siemens diesel-electric ALC-42E Charger (the diesel engine providing the power for the traction motors) mated to rake of six semi-permanently coupled Siemens Venture coaches with streamlined fronted cab car at the other end of the set containing a control cab.
 The APV adjacent to the locomotive will contain a big battery pack to supply electrical power when operating in Penn Station (and Grand Central Terminal if needed in the future), eliminating the current use of third rail by the existing eighteen GE P32AC dual-mode engines.
 A prototype set is planned to be available for testing by 2025, with the rest of the trainsets being delivered by 2030.

-MTA Long Island Rail Road President Phillip Eng announced on April 19, 2021 that the LIRR has entered into an agreement with Alstom to test batteries that could enable electric railcars to travel on the railroad’s diesel branches.
+MTA Long Island Rail Road President Phillip Eng announcing on April 19, 2021 that the LIRR had entered into an agreement with Alstom to test batteries that could enable electric railcars to travel on the railroad’s diesel branches.
 (Photo: Glen Sager / MTA LIRR)

-The Long Island Rail Road in Spring 2021 entered into a $860,000 agreement with train manufacturer Alstom (which has facilities in Hornell, Plattsburgh, and Rochester) for a feasibility study on operating battery-electric multiple units (BEMUs) throughout its system to replace diesel traction over the non-electrified segments of its system.
+The Long Island Rail Road in spring 2021 had entered into a $860,000 agreement with train manufacturer Alstom (which has facilities in Hornell, Plattsburgh, and Rochester) for a feasibility study on operating battery-electric multiple units (BEMUs) throughout its system to replace diesel traction over the non-electrified segments of its system.

 Image Source: LIRR via Wikipedia

-The yearlong study is being funded out of the LIRR's operating budget and will include simulations of battery-powered trains.
-If determined to be feasible, the next step would be for a pair of M7 electric cars to be equipped with batteries and then tested on a non-electrified branch, likely the Oyster Bay line, which would be fitted with a battery charging station at its terminal.
-If successful, then the LIRR would convert the rest of the M7 vehicle fleet while incorporating batteries in all new rolling stock orders.
+The yearlong study was funded out of the LIRR's operating budget and was to include simulations of battery-powered trains.
+If determined to be feasible, the next step would have been for a pair of M7 electric cars to be equipped with batteries and then tested on a non-electrified branch, identified as likely the Oyster Bay line, which would be fitted with a battery charging station at its terminal.
+If successful, the LIRR would then have converted the rest of the M7 vehicle fleet while also incorporating batteries in all new rolling stock orders.